anamabaccarin/java-music-rating/README.md

 # Java Music Rating System
 ## A Music rating system with Java

-This is an academic project developed during the first semester of college, using Java and MySQL.
+This is an academic project developed during the first semester of college, using:
+ - Java - version : 11.0.9.1,
+ - MySQL - version : 8.0.22

 This simple music rating system presents features such as: